Is it safe to get a flu shot during pregnancy?

 Yes, it's safe to get a flu shot during pregnancy.
 In fact, the Centers for Disease Control and Prevention and the American College of Obstetricians and Gynecologists recommend that all women who are pregnant during flu season get a flu shot, regardless of their trimester.

 A flu shot during pregnancy can help:

 - Protect your baby after birth.
-Infants are at increased risk of severe flu symptoms, but the flu vaccine can't be given until a baby is 6 months old.
-If you have a flu shot during pregnancy, the antibodies you develop will pass through the placenta and, if you're breast-feeding, breast milk.
+Infants are at increased risk of severe flu symptoms.
+But a flu vaccine can't be given until a baby is 6 months old.
+The antibodies you develop from a flu shot during pregnancy pass through the placenta — and through breast milk if you're breastfeeding.
 These antibodies help protect your baby from the flu after birth.

 When you get vaccinated, request the flu shot — not the nasal spray vaccine.
 The flu shot is made from an inactivated virus, so it's safe for both mother and baby during any stage of pregnancy.
 The nasal spray vaccine isn't recommended for use in pregnant women.